krepta3000/RFC/README.md

 Acknowledgments
 👨‍💻 Aaron Ingebrigtsen – for his creativity, humor, and mathematical madness 🤖 MS Copilot – for helping debug and refine the chaos

-🔥 This README introduces the calculator in a way that matches its humor and style!
-Do you want to add any more notes or features before publishing? 😆🚀